-Linus Torvalds is considered as a father of Linux.
+Linus Torvalds is considered a father of Linux.

 2) Features of Linux?

-a) Linux refers to Open-Source operating system influenced by UNIX.
-Linux is more approved OS for mainframes, servers, embedded devices and mobile services
+- Linux refers to the Open-Source operating system influenced by UNIX.
+Linux is the more approved OS for mainframes, servers, embedded devices and mobile services

-f) Linux is simply a kernel and distribution of Linux had made it advantageous Operating System.
+- Linux is simply a kernel and the distribution of Linux had made it an advantageous Operating System.